 10. Can you fill me in on a particular situation?

 When your child has complaints about what’s going on at school, Baeder advises parents to ask for clarification from the teacher, as often your child’s side is the only side you’ve heard.

 This can include anything from a peer-to-peer issue or a teacher that your child is having trouble with.
-If you don’t feel like you’re getting anywhere after the conference, contact the dean of students or principal to deal with specific situations.
+If you don’t feel like you’re getting anywhere after the conference, contact the principal or dean of students with specific situations.